 - People refer or introduce people they like

-So as we can see, if there is one fundamental principle that can increase the chance of success in sales or building a better relationship is the ability to build rapport so that you get instant trust and likability.
+So as you can see, if there is one fundamental principle that can increase the chance of success in sales or building a better relationship is the ability to build rapport so that you get instant trust and likability.

 The dictionary meaning of rapport is

-“A close and harmonious relationship in which the people or groups concerned understand each other’s feelings or ideas and communicate well.” she was able to establish a good rapport with the children”
+“A close and harmonious relationship in which the people or groups concerned understand each other’s feelings or ideas and communicate well.”

 NLP – Processing information using VAK Modalities